ss-stewart/Memory-Game/README.md

 1. CSS
 2. JS
 3. HTML
-4. Emoji Library ?

 Pseudocode
-1. Store media sources: background (wikimedia commons), emoji for win/lose responses (open source, emoji library)
-2. Display game name in header, general 'how the game is played' in subheading, background media and 'play' button
+1. Display game name in header, buttons and instructions as necessary
-3. using randomInt, generate 5 integers from 99-999
+2. Play Button does triggers these events
   .
-Display each random number on 1 of 5 cards
+Use randomInt, generate 5 integers between 0 and 99
+    - Display them on a card
   .
-Also display countown clock/timer
+Launch countown clock/timer
   .
-Display game instructions, 'you have <x> seconds to remember these number in the correct order'
+Display game instructions
-4. At end of countdown, display message 'Time's up!' and flip cards to white .
-Display instructions/prompt, 'Think tou got it?
-Enter the numbers in the correct order' with thinking-emoji .
-Display button with title, 'Click to see how you did!'
+3. At end of countdown, display message 'Time's up!' and hide the card/numbers .
+Accept user response as input
-5. If player gets 4 or 5 correct, display message 'Way to go, Eintein! <nerd-emoji>' . if 3, display message, 'I bet you leave your keys in the fridge... <smirk-emoji>' . if less, display message, 'Better take that ginko! <no-face-emoji>'
-6. Display button 'Want to play again?'
   .
-Click resets and restarts game
+Allow button click to validate player answer
+  .
+Based on win/loss logic, display message to let player know how well they scored
+4. Allow player to restart the game
+  . use a click event

-Variables
+Cached Variables (constants)
-  card: front and back
-  timer: endOfTimer, setInterval, startTime, seconds
+. test
+. cardFront
+. timer
+. instructionMsg
+. startButton
+. restartButton
+. checkAnsButton
+. gameNumbers
+. playerInput

-Buttons
+Buttons (hover with cursor- pointer)
+  Play!
-  Play!, Did you get them right?
+  Did you get them right?
   Play Again
-  Hover with cursor pointer

 Card
-  Divs that display the random integers flip to back side at end of timer
+  Div that display the random integers
+  Hides display on trigger

 Functions
-  onClick() - start game, submit player results for validation render - game generated numbers and event messages math.Random() - select numbers for player if/else - validate player response, end of timer document.getelementbyid() init - resets and restarts game upon click event '===' to validates player responses
+  eventListener() - player clicks textContent - game generated numbers and event messages math.Random(), generateNums() - generate game numbers if/else - validate player response, end of timer, compare, compareNums, startTimer - runs timer in window
+  init - resets and restarts game upon click event

 Timer: Display in an element

 Messages to render
+  Game instructions
-  Game instructions after play button is clicked 'Better take that ginko! <no-face-emoji>'
+  'Better take that ginko!'
-  'Time's up!' and flip card
+  'Time's up!'
+  Win/Loss
-  'Display instructions/prompt, 'Think tou got it?
-Enter the numbers in the correct order' with thinking-emoji 'I bet you leave your keys in the fridge... <smirk-emoji>' 'Way to go, Eintein! <nerd-emoji>'
+    'Think tou got it?
+Enter the numbers in the correct order' with thinking-emoji 'I bet you leave your keys in the fridge...'
+    'Way to go, Eintein!'

 Icebox
   .
 Add more levels: more numbers to remember and less time on the countdown clock